peferso/peferso.github.io/_posts/2021-03-17-Postman-automation-with-python.md

 classes: wide
 toc: true
 ---
-How to automate postman API requests using python
+How to automate postman API requests using python.

 # A bit of context